ezha440-hash/240makingjournal/journal-pages/week-07.md

 Refer to your Week 6 skills roadmap to guide what you work on.
 Collect documentation for your journal as you go.

 For the making sprint I wanted to make something that is useful for my project, Since I have something needed for color picking, I thought to use p5.js in order to make a color wheel.
+(OpenAI, 2026)

 <iframe src="https://editor.p5js.org/ezha440/full/PgpsG3wj9" height= "400" width= "400"></iframe>

 I used vibe coding for this just to get started.
 It did show up a wheel, but it didn't have the picker.
 And also scale wise it was a bit too big.
+(OpenAI, 2026)

 <iframe src="https://editor.p5js.org/ezha440/full/wM87cP3Um" height= "400" width= "400"></iframe>